 That means, of course, that information like your “Likes” and comments on our website and social media platforms, are all available to others.

 For example, the photo that you upload to your public Gravatar profile (or a default image if you haven’t uploaded one), is your Globally Recognized Avatar, or Gravatar–get it? :).
-Your Gravatar, along with other public profile information, will display with the comments and “Likes” that you make on other users’ websites while logged in to your WordPress.com account.
+Your Gravatar, along with other public profile information, will be displayed with the comments and “Likes” that you make on other users’ websites while logged in to your WordPress.com account.
 Your Gravatar + public profile information may also display with your comments, “Likes,” and other interactions on our website.
-The same is true if you choose to use your Facebook account or other social media accounts to comment on our blog posts, products or social media posts.
+The same is true if you choose to use your Facebook account or other social media accounts to comment on our blog posts, products, or social media posts.

 Public information may also be indexed by search engines or used by third parties.